miLibris/flask-rest-jsonapi/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to flask-rest-jsonapi documentation!
+Welcome to Flask-Rest-JSONAPI documentation!
 ============================================

-flask-rest-jsonapi is a library that help you build rest api.
+Flask-Rest-JSONAPI is a library that help you build rest api.
 It is built around:
     - `jsonapi <http://jsonapi.org/>`_: a specification for building apis in json
     - `flask <http://flask.pocoo.org/>`_: a microframework for Python based on Werkzeug